tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_cmake.md

 ```

 **Note:** It's experimental and available only on master(r2.5) branch.
 There
-could be compatbility issues.
-It's only verified with Android devices and NVidia
+could be compatibility issues.
+It's only verified with Android devices and
-CUDA OpenCL 1.2.
+NVidia CUDA OpenCL 1.2.

 ### Step 5.
 Build TensorFlow Lite